humeyrakoseogluu/humeyrakoseogluu/README.md

 I'm a final-year Computer Engineering student at the University of Akdeniz.
 Thanks to the projects, community events and internships I participated in, I had the opportunity to improve myself in teamwork and project management.
 I am an ambitious person who reinforces what I have learned, is willing to work, open to more experience and learning.<br />
 Work History:<br />
 <!-- WORK HISTORY:START -->
--[August 2021 - September 2021   Magna International / IT Intern]
+-August 2021 - September 2021   Magna International / IT Intern<br />
--[June 2022 - August 2022   Mavi Yazılım ArGe Ltd. Şti / Software Developer Intern]
+-June 2022 - August 2022   Mavi Yazılım ArGe Ltd. Şti / Software Developer Intern<br />
 <!-- YOUTUBE:END -->

 ### Connect with me: